IEL Energy Arbitrators List

 mjones@jonesgill.com

-Experience as Arbitrator:- I was one of a 3 arbitrator panel in the Texas Pacific Land Trust v.
+• I was one of a 3 arbitrator panel in the Texas Pacific Land Trust v.
 Chevron arbitration concerning 500,000 acres, numerous leases and post-production deductions.
 The arbitration lasted one week, multiple briefs, reasoned award.
 I served with Charles Sartain and Jeff Schrader.
 I am currently serving as one of a 3 arbitrator panel in a mid-stream case involving the obligation to deliver volumes of gas.
 I am serving with Mark Rodriguez and John Ale.
 Ten years ago, I served as one of a 3 arbitrator panel on a Prospect Exploration Agreement in Dallas with Charlie Harris and Rob Beatty.
-I have been selected as a mediator in numerous oil and gas cases.
+I have been selected as a mediator in numerous oil and gas cases

-Experience In Energy Industries:- I have been Board Certified in Oil, Gas & Mineral Law and in Civil Trial Law by the Texas Board of Legal Specialization since 1992.
+• I have been Board Certified in Oil, Gas & Mineral Law and in Civil Trial Law by the Texas Board of Legal Specialization since 1992.
 I taught the Oil, Gas & Mineral Law survey course at South Texas College of Law for 26 years.
 I have numerous articles, CLE presentations and appellate cases to my credit.
 I am a Past Chair of the SBOT Oil, Gas & Energy Resources Law Section.
 I have over 50 jury and bench trials in Texas, Wyoming and Illinois.
 I worked for Exxon for 9 years including 4 years in Midland, Akin Gump for 3 years, TransAmerican Natural Gas for 2 years and the balance of my Texas practice either as a solo or partner in my current lawfirm.
-So, I have major oil company experience, independent oil company experience, top 50 law firm experience and small firm experience as an oil and gas boutique law firm.
+So, I have major oil company experience, independent oil company experience, top 50 law firm experience and small firm experience as an oil and gas boutique law firm

-Jean E. Kalicki
+• Jean E. Kalicki Arbitration Chambers

-New York, New York45 Rockefeller Plaza, 20th Floor
+45 Rockefeller Plaza, 20th Floor

 New York, New York 10111